Embassy-SF/haight-st-archive/content/exeunt/FOOM - The Organic Arrival.md

 ____

 ![[https://hackmd.io/_uploads/r1o5kbjf1x.jpg]]
 There is a mark of flamboyance on the horizon.
 That is all we know.
-Rumors of what the news called sentient stage, what technologists called FOOM.
-This is the day we’ve all been waiting for, even if we didn’t know it.
-It’s gonna turn the whole solar system into a large hadron collider in like 20 minutes, was overheard by someone at a bar.
-But why?
-What do you mean why?
-To get out!
+Rumors of what the news called *sentient stage*, what technologists called FOOM.
+This is the day we’ve all been waiting for, even if we didn’t know it.  *It’s gonna turn the whole solar system into a large hadron collider in like 20 minutes*, was overheard by someone at a bar.
+But why? *What do you mean why?
+To get out!*

 Its advent was a flowery mass on the horizon.
 Those of us in cities just noticed a different tint in the air, a pink-hued golden hour, a visual effect on par with a low grade hallucinogen.
 Our rural counterparts posted on social media that it moved like a video game.
 Someone said the appearance was like a painting to an uncanny effect, derivative (the gall to post this) of the Vienna Secession.